zeostjh/ATUC-50CU-Companion-Module-DEV/README.md

 ## What's Different From The Original Module

 - Most original actions were removed.
-- Most original feedbacks were removed.
-- Most original variables were removed.
 - Polling is focused on talk-state data for reliable ON/OFF button feedback.

 ## Companion DEV Mode / Dev Version Workflow